Smile-SA/gdpr-dump/README.md

 As a consequence, we don't use Doctrine to generate the dump file.
 The dump file is generated with [MySQLDump-PHP](https://github.com/ifsnop/mysqldump-php) instead, which is only compatible with MySQL.
-Doctrine is used by this tool, but only to detect the dependencies between tables (foreign keys).

 ## Contributing